Christine Vinnicombe Dip. Counselling, Registered Member BACP

 How Counselling Can Help

-Change rarely comes without effort and can sometimes be painful but ultimately, it can be a rewarding and worthwhile experience.
+Change rarely comes without effort and commitment and can sometimes be painful but ultimately, it can be a rewarding and worthwhile experience.
 I will offer you a safe and comfortable environment as well as respect, warmth and empathy.
-It is this therapeutic environment which will encourage you to view your problems from a different perspective and to to reach a deeper understanding of what you are experiencing and the feelings that you have felt unable to express.
-This in turn will help to promote significant change in the way you approach the difficulties in your life as well as the entrenched ways of being that are no longer working for you.
+It is this therapeutic environment which will encourage you to view your problems from a different perspective and to reach a deeper understanding of what you are experiencing and the feelings that you have felt unable to express.
+This in turn will help to promote significant change in the way you approach the difficulties in your life as well as the established ways of thinking and reacting that are no longer working for you.

 How I Work